OpenScienceLabs/opensciencelabs.github.io/pages/blog/streamlining-project-automation-with-makim/index.md

 </pre>
 </div>

-If your interpreter allows you to debug, for example with Python or Xonsh with `breakpoint()`, you can add a breakpoint in your code, and you will be to debug your **Makim** target.
+In scenarios where your chosen interpreter supports debugging - such as Python or Xonsh through the use of `breakpoint()` - you can introduce a breakpoint within your code.
+This enables the debugging of your **Makim** target, allowing for an interactive examination of the execution flow and variable states.

-### Using vars
+### Using Variables (vars)

+**Makim** facilitates the definition of variables within the `.makim.yaml` configuration, supporting all the **YAML** data types, including strings, lists, and dictionaries.
+This feature enhances script configurability and reusability across different tasks and environments.

+Consider reviewing the provided example to understand how to effectively leverage variables in your **Makim** configurations:

 ```python